datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
-\includegraphics[width=5in]{../figs/hex-mean-ram.pdf}
+\includegraphics[width=5in]{../figs/hex-mean-ram-cv.pdf}
-\includegraphics[width=3in]{../figs/ram-ensemble-performance.pdf}
+\includegraphics[width=3in]{../figs/ram-ensemble-performance-cv.pdf}
 \caption{RAM stocks fit with ensemble models built from the simulated dataset.
 Early draft figures to be revised.
-Need to look into why linear model fails so badly.}
+Need to look into why linear model fails so badly.
+These are based on 3-fold cross-validation of the mPRM model.}
 \label{fig:performance-ram}
 \end{center}
 \end{figure}